Fruity and smoky, all in a small package…

 Where can you buy bod’e peppers?

 Here’s the rub: They aren’t easy to source fresh outside of their native Brazil.
 So if you’re looking to add the bod’e pepper to your chili pepper arsenal, you’ll want to call around to local chili farms or grow them yourself.
-You can buy bod’e pepper seeds online, so those with green thumbs who are willing to put in the growing time will be treated to an exceptionally delicious chili pepper that few get the opportunity to try.
+You can buy bod’e pepper seeds online (Amazon), so those with green thumbs who are willing to put in the growing time will be treated to an exceptionally delicious chili pepper that few get the opportunity to try.